eLearning: Revolutionizing Education In The Digital Age

 a.
 Massive Open Online Courses (MOOCs): Platforms like Coursera, edX, and Udacity offer free or paid online courses from universities and institutions worldwide.

 b.
-Corporate Training Programs: Many companies use eLearning platforms to deliver training to their employees efficiently.
+Corporate Training Programs: Many companies use eLearning platforms to deliver employee training efficiently.

 c.
 Virtual Classrooms: Schools and universities provide virtual classrooms and online lectures for remote learning.